thecmdrunner/quick-vm/docs/stealth-vm.md

 ## GPU Passthrough for Stealth VMs

+NVIDIA's driver 465 and newer support GPU Passthrough to a Windows Guest on a Linux Host.

+>NOTE: NVIDIA still doesn't support SR-IOV so you will need an iGPU or a separate GPU if you want to be able to access the Linux Host.
+>
+>If you don't want to use a second GPU, check out [Single GPU Passthrough](https://github.com/joeknock90/Single-GPU-Passthrough) by [joeknock90](https://github.com/joeknock90/)

 - Single GPU Passthrough method works, but isn't heavily tested yet.
 - DO NOT USE `vendor-reset-dkms` if you have a newer AMD GPU.